jeromeguillaume/kong-operator-4-ai-gateway/README.md

-# Material for Kong Operator and Kong AI Gateway
+# Konnect Material for Kong Operator and Kong AI Gateway
-See below 2 templates for deploying the Kong AI Gateway. **There is no difference in terms of plugins capabilities between the two deployments**.
+See below 2 templates for deploying the Kong AI Gateway in Konnect. **There is no difference in terms of plugins capabilities between the two deployments**.
 Both deployments can be deployed in the same cluster and managed by the same Kong Operator.

 The Namespaces are for:
 - Kong Operator: `kong-system`